laosb/SvelteNova/build_scripts/README.md

 The resulting library must be signed to be able to submit to Nova's library.

-Assuming you already built the library, and your Developer ID certificate is installed to Login keychain, use `yarn sign:tree-sitter CERT_ID` to sign the library.
+Assuming you already built the library, and your Developer ID certificate is installed to Login keychain, use `npm run sign:tree-sitter CERT_ID` to sign the library.